openpolitics/manifesto/transport.md

 title: Transport
 ---

+## Removal of Fossil Fuels

+No petrol-powered vehicle may be sold or imported for the purposes of resale by businesses that bare a date of manufacture later than the year 2029.

+The reselling of cars present in the UK prior to 2030 by an individual will remain legal and will be discouraged with scrapping incentives.

 ## Replace Vehicle Excise Duty and Fuel Duty

 'Vehicle Excise Duty' and 'Fuel Duty' will be replaced with an 'Emissions Tax' and 'Road Strengthening Tax' respectively.